|Chico, California, United States|

 (projects i'm involved in)

 (projects i'm following)

-Posted by Stephanie Ladwig-Cooper about 7 years ago
+Posted by Stephanie Ladwig-Cooper over 9 years ago

 In one of our recent articles I wrote about companion planting and the specific plants my husband and I have grown successfully together -or not- when growing our seasonal food crops.
 This time I’d like to write about the function and use of plants grown in polyculture and how each plant species has inherent characteristics that benefit an entire plant community or plant guild (polyculture is growing many different types of plants together -as compared to monoculture).